mverleg/apivolve/DESIGN.md

 * Fixed version after release, that is easy to find from the source.
 * Strict validation of changes, flag all backwards incompatible changes.
 * Before release, making changes should be easy, but have full validation.
+* Pending changes and identical released changes should behave the same.
 * Breaking changes must bump major version.
 New endpoints must bump minor version.
 * When merging VCS branches, avoid unnecessary manual merging.
 * When merging VCS branches, avoid getting invalid results without merge conflict.